SJTU-CGM/WebPhyloTree/README.md

 ## Usage
 (Codes below are included in `example/`)
-It's assumed that the document is either an HTML or SVG, for example,
+It's assumed that the document is either an HTML or XML, see examples below.
 ```html
 <!DOCTYPE html>